guille-gil/FlowExtract/README.md

 ## License

 This project's source code is licensed under the **MIT License**, which permits commercial use and modifications provided that original attribution remains.
 See the [LICENSE](LICENSE) file for full details.

-**⚠️ strictly protected: Philips Data**
-Any physical datasets, diagrams, flowcharts, or manual excerpts within this repository (particularly under `data/`) contain proprietary information belonging to **Philips**.
-These materials are **explicitly excluded** from the open-source license and are strictly confidential.
-They may not be copied, distributed, modified, or used under any circumstances without authorized permission from Philips.
-All rights to the data are reserved.